-- From the Data center region list, select the region type: Azure Global, Azure Germany, Azure China, Azure Government.
+- From the Data center region drop-down list, select the region type: Azure Global, Azure Germany, Azure China, Azure Government.

-- From the Gateway server list, select a server that will be used to access Azure Blob storage.
+- From the Gateway server drop-down list, select a server that will be used to access Azure Blob storage.

 You can select any Microsoft Windows or Linux server that is added to your backup infrastructure and has Internet connection.
 It is required that you use a gateway server, for example, if your organization has NAT or different types of firewalls and your access to the Internet is limited.
 By default, the role of a gateway server is assigned to the machine where Veeam Backup & Replication is installed.